Windfall-dev/portal/README.md

 7. Press the ✕ button on the game title screen to return to the TOP page.
 8. Press the Staking button, select the Withdraw tab from the Staking screen, enter 0.01, and withdraw SOL.

+- Please refer to this video for the demo steps (https://www.youtube.com/watch?v=W4AC9u_Ebs8)

 ## Blinks Lottery Demo Play Instructions

 ### Preparation & play